Aim and scope

 The Journal is published three times a year (April, September, December).
-A special issue in book format is published once a year.
 Both regular and special issues are available in print and online via the publisher’s website.
 24 months after initial publication, full-text search and downloading can be accessed free of charge via the Social Science Open Access Repository (SSOAR).

 The Journal is published under the sponsorship of the State Institute for Family Research at the University of Bamberg (ifb).